hanami/guides/content/v2.2/introduction/building-a-web-app.md

 end
 ```

 To get this spec to pass, we'll need to update our books index view to retrieve books from our database.
-To do this, we can generate a book repo:
+For this we can generate a book repo:

 ```shell
 $ bundle exec hanami generate repo book